Skip to main content

 The moment he laid eyes on the ship, he came to a sharp stop and his gaze remained fixed.
 For a short period of time, the wind ceased, and a sliver of sunlight appeared through the clouds.
 It was a little surreal, but just for a moment, until he realized that all the bitterness he felt walking from the dorm to here had completely vanished.

-Lucia was standing on the deck, holding a tiny suitcase and a travel bag by her side.
+Lucia was standing on the deck, with a tiny knapsack in her hands and a travel bag by her side.

 © 2023 Milan's Public Journal